Myth of the First Thanksgiving: 19th and 20th century

 The myth continued to evolve in the late 19th century, when it was used by white Protestant Americans in response to their fears over immigration by Catholics and Jews, as the myth allowed them to claim that Protestants had been given the land the United States now claimed.
 The myth also allowed New Englanders to claim that the founding of their region had been done bloodlessly, as opposed to the slavery of the south and the Indian Wars of the west.

 In the 1880s and 1890s, journals such as the Journal of Education published lesson plans to teach the history of Thanksgiving, some of which connected the 1621 event to older Thanksgiving celebrations, including those of ancient Greece and Rome, the Jewish holiday of Sukkot, and the English Harvest Home, and comparing the Mayflower passengers to the Jews fleeing Egypt in the Biblical Book of Exodus.
 In one 1884 plan, Thanksgiving is said to be set apart from these holidays because "it is not a day of boisterous hilarity and celebration but a devout outpouring of thanks from a God-fearing people for blessings received during the year," specifically because of its origin in the 1621 event.

 It was not until Franklin D. Roosevelt's Thanksgiving proclamation in 1939 that the holiday and the 1621 event were explicitly connected by a president, and the myth and holiday were not fully linked until after World War II.

 In 1963, President John F. Kennedy started his Thanksgiving proclamation with the words "Over three centuries ago, our forefathers in Virginia and in Massachusetts, far from home in a lonely wilderness, set aside a time of thanksgiving," but did not identify the Massachusetts "time of thanksgiving" with the 1621 event.

 Time magazine published an article titled "The Pilgrims: Unshakeable Myth" in November 1970, in which they credited the mythological retelling of the 1621 events to "19th century romantics".

 Reactions

 In 1970, a native American advocacy group led by activist Wamsutta Frank James organized the first National Day of Mourning, held on the same day as Thanksgiving, after James was forbidden from giving an accusatory speech at Plymouth's Thanksgiving ceremonies that year that organizers anticipated would have drawn a hostile reaction.

 In the 21st century, scholars and historians have continued to try to disprove the myth and to teach the history of the early New England colonies more accurately.

-In popular culture

-Thanksgiving pageants reenacting the 1621 event, completed with stereotypical Pilgrim and Native American costumes, have often been held in school settings.

-In the 1993 film Addams Family Values, a Thanksgiving play based on the myths is performed at a summer camp, but is interrupted by Wednesday Addams, who points out the violence European settlers inflicted on Native American communities.

-Larissa FastHorse's 2015 play, The Thanksgiving Play, centers on a group of white teachers writing a Thanksgiving play that combines the myth with Native American Heritage month.